Dr. Mark Humphrys

 • Ancient Brain: A JavaScript coding platform for education with 3D graphics, Websockets, AI and support for teachers, Mark Humphrys, 8th International Conference on Digital Technology in Education (ICDTE 2024), 7-9 Aug 2024, Berlin, Germany.

 In late 2023, students wrote some incredible AI API Worlds using Ancient Brain.
-I have written this up in a forthcoming paper:
+I have written this up in a new paper:

 Research